-Sivaniya is a PhD candidate in the Department of Psychology at McGill University.
 Sivaniya was inspired to initiate the Wisdom Exchange Project to connect research trainees with older adults to form meaningful intergenerational friendships.
 These relationships are rare to find but often spark an exchange of different stories, perspectives, and ideas!

-Danielle is a PhD student in Psychology at Ryerson University studying the effects of healthy lifestyle behaviours on cognitive health among older adults.
+Danielle is a PhD student in Psychology at Toronto Metropolitan University studying the effects of healthy lifestyle behaviours on cognitive health among older adults.
 Specifically, her research aims to determine whether engagement in healthy lifestyle behaviours can minimize the harmful impacts of chronic stress on cognitive function.
 Danielle is also interested and actively engaged in knowledge translation and community outreach.

 Monica Vaillancourt is a PhD student in the Department of Psychology at McGill University.
 The focus of her research is the mental health of immigrant parents during the transitional period into parenthood (pregnancy and postpartum).
 Monica is also interested in studying psychosocial risk factors for chronic illnesses including heart disease, diabetes, and rheumatic arthritis.
 Monica is passionate about health promotion and reducing inequities in health care to provide inclusive and community-sensitive services.